ScuffedItalian/Discord.js-Template/README.md

 3. `.setDescription` --> This line sets the command's description
 4. `await client.application.commands.create(commandData)` --> This line registers the command into discord
 5. All the stuff under client.on manages the event stuff for the command, when you make multiple commands you put them under there.

+# Other
+## Repo contributions
+If you'd like to contribute to this repo, you may, open a pull request and I may accept it.
+You'll be added to the list of helpers

+## Contact
+If you'd like to contact me for help --> `ScuffedItalian#5158`

+## Links
+Link to the discord.js documentation --> [here](https://discordjs.guide/#before-you-begin)
+Link to a good discord.js tutorial series --> [here](https://www.youtube.com/watch?v=eMJfBzUAyEY&list=PL5M74VagS4g9k_o0V8c9gSC0bsBSg2Qlc) **This is a really good tutorial and I advise watching it HEAVILY!**